 #13 Unleashing Mr. Darcy (2016)

 Pride and Prejudice comes to the world of fancy dog shows in this contemporary Jane Austen retelling.
 It was so popular on Hallmark, they made the sequel, Marrying Mr. Darcy.
 I found the humor entertaining and recommend it if you’re looking for something sweet and modern.

 Silver Petticoat Award: Cutest Dogs in a Jane Austen movie

-Where to Watch: You can buy this Pride and Prejudice adaptation on Digital or DVD.
-The movie re-airs on January 5th, 2020, on the Hallmark Channel.
-Marrying Mr. Darcy re-airs on January 11th.
-Check your local listings.
+Where to Watch: Stream on the Roku Channel.
+You can also buy this Pride and Prejudice adaptation on Digital or DVD.

 #12 Pride & Prejudice: Atlanta (2019)